Frequently Asked Questions

 When will highway sign installation be complete?

 A: As of December 2012, highway signs for the original East, West, Panhandle and South trail sites have been installed.
 Forty-nine sites added to the East Section in 2008 and 23 sites added in rural counties statewide in 2012 do not yet have signs, and no funding source has been identified yet.
-Some of these new individual sites already have installed GFBT signs at their entrances.
+Some of these new sites have already installed GFBT signs at their entrances.

 If I find an error in one of the guides, who should I report it to?